ISP2024/git-commands/README.md

 ### Note on Paths

 In this file, directory paths are written with a forward slash as on MacOS, Linux, and the Windows-Bash shell: `/dir1/dir2/somefile`.
-For the MS Windows command prompt, when using the command substitute a backslash: `\dir1\dir2\somefile`.
+To use these commands in the MS Windows command prompt, substitute a backslash `\dir1\dir2\somefile`.

 ## 1. Basics